WorldHealthOrganization/app/docs/BUILD.md

 1. Select **Product > Scheme > Runner**.
 1. Select **Product > Destination > Generic iOS Device**.
 1. Select **Runner** in the Xcode project navigator, then select the **Runner** target in the settings view sidebar.
 1. In the Identity section, update the **Version** number to the user-facing version number you wish to publish.
-For the initial App Store submission, version number should be `0.1.0`.
 1. In the Identity section, update the **Build** identifier to a unique build number used to track this build on App Store Connect.
 Each upload requires a unique build number.

 Create a build archive and upload it to App Store Connect: